ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Base64 to Attachment
-Create a new attachment from a base64 string.
+Creates a new attachment from a base64 string.

  ![screenshot: fn-utilities-base64-to-attachment ](./screenshots/fn-utilities-base64-to-attachment.png)